hashicorp/terraform/website/source/docs/providers/cloudstack/r/network.html.markdown

     resource to be created.

 * `startip` - (Optional) Start of the IP block that will be available on the network.
-It will be autocalculated to the second available IP in the range if it's left out.
+Defaults to the second available IP in the range.

 * `endip` - (Optional) End of the IP block that will be available on the network.
-It will be autocalculated to the last available IP in the range if it's left out.
+Defaults to the last available IP in the range.

 * `gateway` - (Optional) Gateway that will be provided to the instances in this network.
-It defaults to the first usable IP if it's left empty.
+Defaults to the first usable IP in the range.

 * `network_offering` - (Required) The name or ID of the network offering to use for this network.